 Check that the rods are straight and your ribs are square, then spread the ribs out to the proper spacing.

-Attach the trailing edge first.
+Attach the trailing edge first, but don’t attach the root rib yet.
 Note the alignment to the marks.

-Make sure the ribs are square and attach the spar.
+Make sure the ribs are square and attach the spar, but don’t glue the root rib yet.

 Next, add the trailing edge sheeting.